fubin1999/glytrait/README.md

 ### Mode

-GlyTrait has two modes: the **structure** mode and the **composition** mode.
+GlyTrait has two modes: the **"structure"** mode and the **"composition"** mode.
-In the structure mode,
+In the "structure" mode,
 GlyTrait will calculate derived traits based on the topology properties of glycan structures.
-In the composition mode, GlyTrait will calculate derived traits based on the compositions.
+In the "composition" mode, GlyTrait will make educated guesses on the structure properties based on the glycan composition.

-Note that the composition mode has uncertainties to some extent.
+Note that the "composition" mode has uncertainties to some extent.
 Specifically:

 1. Estimating the number of Gal based on composition is not possible for hybrid glycans, so GlyTrait will calculate the number of Gal assuming there are no hybrid glycans.